M-PERSIC/CodeWars-solutions/README.md

 # License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT-0 License - see the LICENSE.md file for details.

 TL;DR: Feel free to share the code, however it is best to attempt each challenge yourself before consulting other people's solutions.